diptavo/TASTE/man/vignettes/TASTE.md

 The inputs are list of matrices corresponding to a group of cancer( example- genitourinary cancers).
 Each matrices of the list corresponds to a cancer type ((renal cell carcinoma [RCC] and bladder cancer [BLCA]).
 Each column of the matrix should represent Protein ID and each row should represent summary statistics (Z-values) from standard trans-pQTL analysis.
 Different matrices may contain overlapping but not identical protein panels.
 The function  **harmonize_matrices()** alings all matrices with the common set of Proteins.
 If no such common proteins are founds, the function stops with the message **No common columns found**.

-## 3. Low Rank Decomposition for the Estimation of the Joint Structure
+## 3. Low Rank Decomposition for the Estimation of the Joint Structure:

 ```r
 TASTE.D=function(matrices,mi,status)